Stability Analysis in N dimensional Gravitational collapse with equation of state: Stability of Naked Singularity

 We have seen that in Type I matter field collapse, the end state of collapse is governed by the choice of initial data.
 We have also shown that the set of initial data leading the collapse to a naked singularity or a black hole forms an open subset of the full set of initial data, and thus both the occurrences are stable.

 It is also clear that these sets as subsets of initial data set leading the collapse to BH and NS are mutually disjoint.
-Since both of them are open, none of them can be dense in $X \times Y$.
+Since both of them are open, none of them can be dense in $X \times X$.
 Thus, in the strict Mathematical sense \cite{Irajm,Isbsrvs}, both these occurrences are not generic.

 Nevertheless, each of these sets are substantially big sets.
 Following the measure theoretic analysis on infinite dimensional spaces given in Section IV of \cite{JMS}, it can be argued that these sets have a non-zero measure.
+In this sense, we can say that these occurrences are `generic', namely the set of initial data in each case is open and has a non-zero measure.